KhaledAhmed2004/lms-mackteplace/doc/USER-JOURNEYS.md

 ### 🆘 Support (Direct Admin Chat)

-> Support এ click করলে Report submit করা যাবে।
+> Click Support to submit a report.
-> Report submit করলে Admin Dashboard এ যাবে এবং Admin directly chat করে issue solve করবে।
+> Submitted reports go to Admin Dashboard where Admin can directly chat to resolve issues.

 #### Support Flow